Convicted killers Richard Matt and David Sweat have been on the run since June 6

 The move was meant to avoid the distraction of jailing her near the massive manhunt, Clinton County Sheriff David Favro said.

-More than 800 state, local and federal law enforcement officers are searching for the escapees, New York State Police said.
-They have been following more than 700 leads developed in the weeklong manhunt.
+More than 800 state, local and federal law enforcement officers have descended on the area, New York State Police said.
+They have been following more than 700 leads developed in the nearly weeklong manhunt.

-Tracking dogs picked up the scent of both prisoners at a gas station and followed it east toward the town of Cadyville, Wylie said.
+Tracking dogs picked up the scent of both prisoners at the station and followed it east toward the town of Cadyville, Wylie said.
 The gas station has a Subway sandwich shop, and the two might have been rummaging for food in the trash bin, authorities said.

 “It could have been something that occurred earlier in the week,” the district attorney said Friday of when the scent was left.
 “But we’re hoping that it was two nights ago, and they’re closing in on the two men right now.”